HistoryThis section has been translated automatically.

 TherapyThis section has been translated automatically.

-- According to individual case reports, the systemic application of isotretinoin (e.g. Isotretinoin-ratiopharm; Isoderm) 0.5 mg/kg bw is highly effective.
+According to individual case reports, systemic application of isotretinoin (e.g., Isotretinoin-ratiopharm; Isoderm) 0.5 mg/kg bw is effective.
+Recently, TNF-alpha blockers have also been used (Chen A et al. 2019).

 Progression/forecastThis section has been translated automatically.